The best original shows to watch on Apple TV+, from Ted Lasso to Severance

 The Morning Show (two seasons, 2019–)

 Boasting an A-list string of actors including Jennifer Aniston, Reese Witherspoon, Steve Carell, Billy Crudup, and more, The Morning Show is a workplace drama set amid the #MeToo movement.
 It seeks to pull back the curtain on the problematic inner workings of a news production company – and often succeeds.
-At times it may get lost in its weighty storytelling, but “embrace the melodrama and the soapiness and use these staggeringly skilled superstars to their full effect, and this could be appointment television,” The Independent’s Adam White writes.
+At times it may get lost in its weighty storytelling, but “embrace the melodrama and the soapiness and use these staggeringly skilled superstars to their full effect, and this could be appointment television”, The Independent’s Adam White writes.

 For All Mankind (three seasons, 2019–)